MDentro/internationalFoodExperience/README.md

 ![home-page](src/assets/screenshot-home-page.JPG)

+## Table of content
+* Introduction
+* Necessities
+* Installation Manual
+    - Installing the application
+    - Running the application
+    - Running tests
+* Sign Up
+* Sign In

 ## Introduction
 Many people will ask themselves what they should eat today.
 This is why this application is useful.
 After registration people can log in and start searching for a nice recipe.
 If the user needs some inspiration